Does Core Web Vitals Matter? What Do They Do?

 Use a content delivery network (CDN): CDNs cache material in several places across the world, allowing content to reach consumers more rapidly.

 Optimize images: Images tend to be the largest element on a page.
-Reducing the size of an image file can assist speed up its loading time.
+Reducing the size of an image file can speed up its loading time.

 Another option to boost your LCP score is to boost your site hosting.